darylgohl/PCR-Free_Quantification_Barcode_Analysis/README.md

 # PCR-Free_Quantification_Barcode_Analysis
 Code for analyzing PCR-free quantification barcode sequencing data.
-This program takes in a FASTQ file and barcode reference FASTA file and outputs a plot and a .txt file of barcode counts.
+This program takes in a FASTQ file and barcode reference FASTA file and outputs a plot and a .txt file with barcode counts.

 ## Prerequisites
 Python 2.7